DU-BIA-Elmore-4390-W19/homework-4-xiaomangai/homework-4.md

     ## [1] 1.816239

-1. Fit a multiple regression model to the training data and report the estimated test MSE
+### 2. Fit a multiple regression model to the training data and report the estimated test MSE.

 ``` r
 carseats_lm <- lm(Sales ~ .,data = training)